cs01/stator/README.md

 }

-// somewhere else in a component far, far away... store.set('numSheep': store.get('numSheep') + 1)  // triggers a call to setState in sheepWatcher, which updates that component store.set('numChickens', 100)  // doesn't trigger a call to setState in sheepWatcher
+// somewhere else in a component far, far away... store.set({numSheep: store.get('numSheep') + 1})  // triggers a call to setState in sheepWatcher, which updates that component store.set({numChickens: 100})  // doesn't trigger a call to setState in sheepWatcher
 // because sheepWatcher isn't connected to the numChickens key
 ```